SasCezar/AutoFL/README.md

 - **local**: which environment to use, either local or docker.
 [Docker](./config/local/docker.yaml) is default.
 - **taxonomy**: which taxonomy to use.
 Currently only [gitranking](./config/taxonomy/gitranking.yaml) is supported.
 - **annotator**: which annotators to use.
-Default is [simple](./config/annotator/simple.yaml), which allows good results without extra dependencies on models.
+Default is [simple](./config/annotator/simple.yaml), which allows good results without extra dependencies on language models.
 - **version_strategy**: which version strategy to use.
 Default is [latest](./config/version_strategy/latest.yaml), which will only analyze the latest version of the project.
 - **dataloader**: which dataloader to use.
 Default is [postgres](./config/dataloader/postgres.yaml) which allows the API